 by Louis Friedman; Available on Amazon in 2nd Printing by University of Arizona Press

-A SPECIAL NOTE: Of greatest concern to Connie and me now is what is happening in our country.
-Racism, bigotry, meanness and greed characterize the President with his policies of anti-international cooperation, anti environmental responsibility and anti-victims.
+AN EARTHLY CONCERN: Of greatest concern to Connie and me now is what is happening in our country.
+Racism, bigotry, meanness and greed characterize the President with his policies against international cooperation, environmental responsibility and refugees.
 Every day it reminds me of the awful year of 1968, from which we may never have really recovered.
 We give what we can to the most important cause: changing our government.